Find Affordable College Courses

 Of the 16 students majoring in engineering at UCCS, 88% are male and 13% are female.

-Full Engineering at University of Colorado at Colorado Springs Report
+Read full report on Engineering at University of Colorado at Colorado Springs

-Brigham Young University - Provo did quite well in this year’s ranking of the most popular places for engineering students to get a doctor’s degree.
-It came in at #10 on the list.
-BYU is a fairly large private not-for-profit school located in the city of Provo.
+Brigham Young University - Provo landed the #10 spot in the 2023 rankings for the most popular doctor’s degree engineering programs.
+BYU is a very large private not-for-profit school located in the medium-sized city of Provo.

 Women make up 13% of the engineering majors at the school.